Deciding on the best camera for Milky Way photography can be overwhelming.

 Prime lenses are the best and fastest lenses for photographing the Milky Way.

 - Venus Laowa 15mm f/2: One of the best lenses for Milky Way photography in mirrorless cameras.
-It’s designed specifically for night and low light photography, and very compact and light.
+It’s designed specifically for night and low light photography, and it’s very compact and light.
 Compatible with: Sony, Nikon and Canon mirrorless cameras.

 - Irix 15mm f/2.4 Blackstone: Even though Irix is a relatively new brand, its Blackstone must be included as one of the best quality-price lenses for shooting the Milky Way.
 Compatible with: Nikon and Canon Full-frame DSLR models and Pentax.